 May every confessional be a shining beacon of mercy in the night of the world!

 Final Biblical Quote for Meditation:

-your sins are like scarlet, they shall be as white as snow; though they are red like crimson, they shall become like wool."
+"Come now, let us reason together, says the Lord: though your sins are like scarlet, they shall be as white as snow; though they are red like crimson, they shall become like wool."